LiJiaqi96/ITHscore/README.md

 ITHscore is a Python package to quantify intra-tumor heterogeneity level from CT images.
 ITHscore contains general data processing of medical images, so it can be used as a radiomic analysis pipeline.

 ITHscore is designed and developed by Jiaqi Li from [XGlab](http://bioinfo.au.tsinghua.edu.cn/member/xuegonglab/ ), Tsinghua University.
 The work is collaborated with Prof. Wenzhao Zhong's group, Guangdong General Hospital.
+The package is freely for academic use.
+Please cite our paper published on *European Radiology* if you use this package for your work:

+Li et al., ITHscore: comprehensive quantification of intra-tumor heterogeneity in NSCLC by multi-scale radiomic features, *European Radiology*, 2022.

 ## Install